Cube Entertainment

-Cube Entertainment Inc. is a South Korean entertainment company.
+Cube Entertainment, Inc. (stylised as CUBE Entertainment) is a South Korean entertainment company.
 The company operates as a record label, talent agency, music production company, event management and concert production company, and music publishing house.
 Cube are known for having "self-composing and self-producing" idols.
 In April 2020, the founder of Cube, Hong Seung-sung, resigned from the company due to an ownership dispute.

-The label currently manages several artists, namely Kwon Eun-bin, Pentagon, Yoo Seon-ho, I-dle, Lightsum, and Nowz.
+The label currently manages several artists, namely Pentagon, I-dle, Lightsum, and Nowz.
 It also manages several entertainers and actors, including Heo Kyung-hwan, Park Mi-sun, Kim Jin-woo, and Park Sun-young.

-It was formerly home to K-pop artists such as 4Minute, Beast, G.NA, Roh Ji-hoon, Hyuna, Rain, E'Dawn, A Train To Autumn, Lai Kuan-lin, Jang Hyun-seung, Elkie, Sorn, Yujin, Soojin, Yeeun, CLC, BtoB, Lee Hwi-jae, and Na In-woo.
+It was formerly home to K-pop artists such as Apink, Huh Gak, Rain, G.NA, 4Minute, Beast, Hyuna, CLC, and BtoB.

 History

 2006–2010: Formation and first-generation artists

 Cube Entertainment was founded on August 29, 2006, by Hong Seung-sung (aka Simon Hong), former president of JYP Entertainment, and Shin Jung-hwa (Monica Shin) as Playcube Inc. Due to the founder's past relations, Cube is sometimes mistaken as a subsidiary of JYP Entertainment; however, it is an independent corporation.

 In 2009, Cube's first two groups debuted, with girl group 4Minute debuting in June and boy group Beast in October.

 In 2010, G.NA became the first solo artist in Cube to debut.